Debt Crisis Update 2020

 This Decade:

-I cannot see us escaping a major economic or financial crisis this decade.
-I envision some sort of crisis that slows growth.
+I cannot see us escaping a major economic or financial crisis of some way, shape or form this decade.
 Covid-19 could be the start, especially if a second shoe drops (another crisis) or Covid-19 lingers and lingers, changing habits for a long term.
 All this debt starts to weigh on the economy and income growth.
 Things start to crater and the Fed prints oodles of money.
 The Fed is already bailing out the US Treasury buying record amounts of its debt.
 It has been buying mortgages from banks at a good clip.
 Now the Fed is buying corporate bonds, trying to bailout the weakest corporations that issued way too much debt.
 The CARES Act which is bailing out states with trillions for things like unemployment benefits or helping in the medical response.
 Heck the Treasury is even directly making payments to households.
 All this is an indication of how the economy is starting to crater in various sectors.

 What could give way next?
 My hunch is it will be commercial mortgages or it could be the pension systems.
 The private and public pension systems will be paid, albeit with massive federal bailouts of printed money.
 That money will be spent, and it will result in much higher inflation.
 Gold and SC real estate are the best investments to keep pace with the devaluing currency that will unfold throughout the 2020’s.